tfluhr/test-project/docs/chapters/04-desktop-workflow.md

 # Desktop Workflow

 The desktop workflow brings all of the required processing software to your computer.
 It's designed to remove [GitHub](https://github.com) as a dependency so that you can use any web hosting platform for publishing your open textbooks.
-In this tutorial, we'll walk you through the process of setting up your computer and running basic Lantern commands.
+In this tutorial, we'll walk you through the process of setting up your computer and running basic processing commands.

 **Prerequisites**

-You'll need a Windows, macOS, or Linux computer with the ability to install open source software packages.
-For example, on a Windows computer, you'll need the ability to login as an administrator to install certain programs and enable new features.
+You'll need a Windows, macOS, or Linux computer with the ability to install open source software packages from the command line (we'll teach you how!).
+For example, on a Windows computer, you'll need the ability to login as an administrator to install certain programs and enable advanced operating system features.

 ::: aside :::